brutella/hap/README.md

 When adding the accessories to HomeKit, iOS only shows the bridge accessory.
 Once the bridge was added, the other accessories appear automatically.

-HomeKit requires that every accessory has a unique id, which must not change between system restarts.
+HomeKit requires that every accessory has a unique ID, which must not change between system restarts.
-`hap` automatically assigns the ids for you based on the order in which the accessories are added to the server.
+`hap` automatically assigns the IDs for you based on the order in which the accessories are added to the server.

-The best would be to specify the unique id for every accessory yourself, like this
+The best would be to specify the unique ID for every accessory yourself, like this

 ```go
 a1.Id = 1